brkc/quickarch/README.md

 =================
 This script automates the tedium that comes after chrooting your
 Arch Linux installation.
-This includes
+This includes:
 * adding users
 * enabling sudo
 * installing a bootloader